inblockio/aqua-PKC/README.md

 ## Repository Dependencies Github

-Those repositories are automatically installed by the `pkc` CLI during the setup.
+The following repositories are automatically installed by the `pkc` CLI during setup.
 - MediaWiki extension https://github.com/inblockio/DataAccounting
   This contains all scripts and information for the 'Verified Page History' implementation.
   languages: PHP, JavaScript, Shell
 - Dockerized PKC https://github.com/inblockio/micro-PKC
-  For running the PKC MediaWiki including the DataAccounting extension via Docker Compose.
+  For running the PKC MediaWiki including the DataAccounting extension via [Docker Compose](https://docs.docker.com/compose/).
   languages: Shell, PHP, JavaScript (and Docker of course)
 - Content for population of a fresh installed pkc https://github.com/inblockio/PKC-Content This contains all the content which is pulled into the PKC through the create of an initial set of pages.